 When I recently swapped to a GoPro Hero 9 camera after using Drift cameras for years I was pretty disappointed by the GoPro motorcycle helmet mount options.
 Out of the box, your only option is a sticky pad to plonk the camera on top of your helmet.
 Fine if you don’t mind looking like a telly tubby and having a huge air brake dragging your head back.

 Alternatives either bolt the GoPro sticking out at the side of your helmet or near the chin.
-Both often using some convoluted sequence of brackets off a sticky pad on the side.
+Both often use some convoluted sequence of brackets off a sticky pad on the side.
 All because the GoPro’s do not have a rotatable lens or a side mounting like the Drift cameras, so must be mounted upright from a mounting on the base.
 The problem with all these scaffolding brackets is a) you need to buy them separately b) they add extra weight to your lid and c) too many can introduce a source of wobble screwing up your footage.
 That’s when I came across the Motoradds GoPro Motorcycle Helmet Mount chin bracket which appeared to be a far better solution.